-LTS students have presented their project ideas in a wide range of forums, including at major conventions such as TESOL and ACTFL, or at more local conferences such as ORTESOL and at UO events such as the annual Graduate Research Forum, the AEI’s Professional Development Series, or other departmental events.
+LTS students have presented their work in a wide range of forums, including at major conventions such as TESOL and ACTFL, or at more local conferences such as ORTESOL and at UO events such as the annual Graduate Research Forum, the AEI’s Professional Development Series, or other departmental events.

 All LTS students must present their completed project to a public audience in their final term, usually in the Summer during the LTS MA Project Symposium.